Govt extends tenure of IPO-bound LIC's chairman for 1 year | Business

 - India

-With the extension, M R Kumar will continue as chairman of LIC till March 2023, the sources said.
+Notifications in this regard would be issued soon, the sources said.
 This is the second extension for the LIC chairman.
-Last year in June, he was given a nine-month extension in a view of LIC's proposed initial public offering towards the end of the current financial year.
+Last year in June, he was given a nine-month extension in view of LIC's proposed initial public offering towards the end of the current financial year.

 The government had extended the term of M R Kumar from June 30, 2021, till March 13, 2022, the date when he completes three years, the sources said.